Disclaimer- The author doesn’t espouse the use of drugs at all, and it’s just opinionated writing.

 Relevance in Present Context:

 Leaders worldwide are showing autocracy despite being elected as democratic representatives.
-The last president of the US was not conceding defeat and tried to cling to the office by any means.
+The last president of the US did not concede defeat and tried to cling to the office by any means.
 Similarly, the religious extremities in almost all religions have taken the front seat to drive the world into a crazy and chaotic war-mongering conundrum.
 White supremacy, racism, and jingoism have engulfed the world of politics.
 Millions of people have been denied their fundamental rights due to fascist regimes working in so-called democracies.

 At this critical juncture in the history of humanity, a liberal viewpoint is much needed.
 Whether in freedom of expression or religious/ racial equality, a pluralistic mindset to congregate everybody despite their different opinions on a single platform is the need of the hour—no need to use psychedelic drugs, though, as it is very detrimental to health.